 - Tab 1 sets out state and territory modifications to the Retail Law and Retail Rules.
 Columns A to C set out the provisions of the Retail Law and corresponding provisions of the Retail Rules, rows are grouped by subject matter, such as the relationship between retailers and customers.
 Specific clause references of the model contract terms in the Retail Rules are not included.
 Columns D – H set out the state and territory modifications and transitional arrangements relevant to each provision for NSW, ACT, South Australia, Tasmania and Queensland.

-- Tab 2 sets out the NECF-related chapters and parts of the National Electricity Rules and National Gas Rules.
+- Tab 2 sets out the NECF related chapters and parts of the National Electricity Rules and National Gas Rules.
 These provisions relate to the connection of retail customers and credit support arrangements between retailers and distributors.
 Columns A to C summarise the relevant Electricity Rules or Gas Rules provisions.
-Column D sets out the corresponding Retail Law and Retail Rules provisions (which is not applicable in Victoria).
+Column D sets out the corresponding Retail Law and Retail Rules provisions (this column is not applicable in Victoria).
 Columns E to H set out the state and territory modifications and transitional arrangements for NSW, ACT, South Australia, Tasmania, Victoria and Queensland.

 - Tab 4 is a glossary of abbreviations used in the guide.